 I am Director of the Climatic Research Unit (www.cru.uea.ac.uk) and a Professor of Climate Science in the School of Environmental Sciences at UEA, where I have worked since 1990.
 For the first 15 years I was a research scientist and then I was awarded an Academic Fellowship in 2005, which provided a five-year transition to my current academic role that combines teaching, research and academic leadership.

 My research and teaching are concerned with identifying variations in climate (as observed, modelled and recorded in climate proxies) and understanding their causes (in terms of natural and anthropogenic climate processes).
 This understanding provides the basis for making projections of possible future climate change.

 I have authored or co-authored over 90 papers that have appeared in peer-reviewed journals or books.
 This includes the high-impact journals "Nature" and "Science".
-According to the Web of Science, 29 of my papers have been cited at least 50 times, 20 at least 100 times, and the average citations per listed paper is 60.
+According to Scopus, 31 of my papers have been cited at least 50 times, 20 at least 100 times, and the average citations per listed paper is more than 60.

-I am a Lead Author of the Fifth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC), contributing to the chapters concerned with palaeoclimatic information and with the detection and attribution of climate change, as well as the overall Summary for Policymakers.
+I was a Lead Author of the Fifth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC), contributing to the chapters concerned with palaeoclimatic information and with the detection and attribution of climate change, as well as the overall Summary for Policymakers.

 I communicate about my scientific research via the following social media sites.
 Their content does not represents the views or opinions of the University of East Anglia.